soffes/soff.es-archive/README.markdown

-# samsoff.es
+# samsoff.es - Rails Branch

-This is [my new blog](http://samsoff.es) that uses markdown a ton.
-It's pretty sweet.
+This is my new blog that I'm playing with in Rails.
+I'm still a Rails newb.

-You can see me deving on it at <http://dev.samsoff.es>.

-*Note:* I don't have a few config in git (for obvious security reasons), but you can see examples where they would be.